total-typescript/total-typescript-book/book-content/book.md

 let trackCount: number;
 ```

-Even though they aren’t annotated, TypeScript is still picking up the type that they’re each supposed to be.
+Even though they aren't annotated, TypeScript is still picking up the type that they're each supposed to be.
 This is TypeScript inferring the type of the variable from usage.

-It behaves as if we’d annotated it, warning us if we try to assign it a different type from what it was assigned originally:
+It behaves as if we'd annotated it, warning us if we try to assign it a different type from what it was assigned originally:

 ```typescript
 let isReleased = true;